Child Labor Law

 The minor and parent/guardian must complete Section I of the work permit in its entirety (all areas must be completed).

-The minor takes the work permit to the employer and the employer must complete Section II of the work permit, in its entirety (all areas must be completed including listing all work the minor will be performing, equipment and/or tools minor will use, starting and ending hours to be worked, number of days per week to be worked and number of hours per days to be worked, etc).
+The minor then takes the work permit to the employer, after completing Section I, and the employer must complete Section II of the work permit, in its entirety (all areas must be completed including listing all work the minor will be performing, equipment and/or tools minor will use, starting and ending hours to be worked, number of days per week to be worked and number of hours per days to be worked, etc).

-The minor must take the work permit back, in person to a school district, intermediate school district, public school academy or nonpublic school official designated as an issuing officer for review and to complete section III.
+The minor must take the work permit, after the employer has completed Section II, in person to a state of Michigan school district, intermediate school district, public school academy or nonpublic school official designated issuing officer for review and to complete section III.

 The issuing officer must copy the work permit and place the work permit in the minor's permanent school file and return the original work permit to the minor.